JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ---

-### [M-4] Renters can overwrite by mistake an existing `pauseTime` by shortening the `pauseDuration` and thus making rentees earn more rewards
+### [M-4] Renters can overwrite by mistake an existing `pauseTime` and shorten the `pauseDuration`, changing the rewards calculations for the period

-There is no requirement in `pause()` so that the pause time hasn't been already set.
+There is no requirement in the `pause()` function that stops from pausing again once a pause time hasn't been already set.
 A renter can overwrite their existing `pauseTime` shortening the `pauseDuration` and thus affecting the rewards calculations.

 ```javascript
     function pause(uint256 tokenId, uint256 pauseTime) external isValidRenter(tokenId) {